zeptofine/Blender-Launcher-V2/docs/mkdocs/settings.md

 ### Library Folder

-**Library Folder** - a directory on hard drive, where all downloaded builds are stored.
-For detailed information check [Library Folder](library_folder.md) page.
+**Library Folder** - a directory on the hard drive where all downloaded builds are stored.
+For detailed information, check the [Library Folder](library_folder.md) page.

 ### Launch When System Starts

 !!! info
-    This is only working on Windows
+    This only works on Windows.

-:   Determines if **Blender Launcher** will run when system starts.
+:   Determines if **Blender Launcher** will run when the system starts.

 ### Show Tray Icon

-:   Toggles visibility of tray icon.
-If option is disabled, **Blender Launcher** will shut down after closing its **Main Window**.
+:   Toggles the visibility of the tray icon.
+If the option is disabled, **Blender Launcher** will shut down after closing its **Main Window**.

 ### Launch Minimized To Tray

-:   Determines if **Main Window** will pop up when user execute **Blender Launcher** or only tray icon will be shown.
+:   Determines if the **Main Window** will pop up when the user executes **Blender Launcher**, or only the tray icon will be shown.

 ### Worker Thread Count

-:   Set the maximal number of **CPU Thread Blender** Launcher can use
+:   Sets the maximal number of **CPU Thread Blender** Launcher can use.

 ## Appearance